fschwiet/letscodejavascript/readme.md

   *  Install NodeOnIIS boxstarter package at https://github.com/fschwiet/fschwiet-boxstarter (this installs node, git, phantomjs, carbon, iis, iisnode, urlrewrite, etc)
   *  Create a production.config.json, with database settings pointing to your database
   *  clone the repository
+  *  run set-executionpolicy unrestricted on powershell, in both x64 and x86.
   *  run .\jake.bat releaseToIIS

+NOTE: an iisreset may be needed before calling releaseToIIS.
+I suspect adding a iisreset to NodeOnIIS boxstarter fixed this but have not verified.